dwyl/phoenix-liveview-counter-tutorial/README.md

 ```elixir
 assert html_response(conn, 200) =~ "Welcome to Phoenix!"
 ```
-Update the string `"Welcome to Phoenix!"` to something we _know_ is present on the page, e.g:
+Update the string from `"Welcome to Phoenix!"` to something we _know_ is present on the page, e.g:
 `"The count is"`